Authored by Derek B.M. Ross.

 CCCC expressed some concerns at that time about this new requirement.
 In particular, it was noted that some religious groups’ formal process of clergy recognition might not involve the issuance of an “ordination certificate”.
 Indeed, this is reflected in CRA’s own Interpretation Bulletin IT-141R, which recognizes that the process of appointing a member of the clergy might not be referred to as “ordination” at all, and might not be done by someone higher up in the ecclesiastical hierarchy; it may be done by the congregation itself.
 Requiring an “ordination certificate” on the T1223 therefore created confusion, and CCCC presented these concerns to CRA.

-Further to those submissions, the T1223 has recently been revised.
+Further to those submissions, the T1223 has recently been revised (here is the most recent version).
 The relevant section of the form now reads as follows:

 “Was this employee…a member of the clergy?
 If so, specify his or her title as designated by the denomination or church that formally recognized him or her as well as the name of that denomination or church.
 Provide a copy of his or her proof of appointment (for example, an ordination certificate).” [emphasis added]